What is a Data Breach? 7 Most Common Causes of Data Breach

 Causes:

-The weak and stolen credentials represent a very high level of the threat for companies as the attackers seize these credentials and use them to access the confidential data and computer systems.
+The weak and stolen credentials represent a very high level of threat for companies as the attackers seize these credentials and use them to access confidential data and computer systems.

-Furthermore, a common practice of reusing a password from one account to another increases the risk of compromise.
+Furthermore, the common practice of reusing passwords from one account to another increases the risk of compromise.
 If a particular account is compromised, the hacker can also access the others belonging to that person.

 Solutions:

-The organizations can vary different preventive measures to fight weak and stolen credential issues.
+Organizations can use different preventive measures to fight weak and stolen credential issues.
 Implementing secure password requirements like complex words, regular change, and prohibiting reusing the same passwords is a great way to add security to user accounts.

 Also Read: Why Password Salt and Hash Make for Better Security?

-Moreover, user account activity should be monitored for suspicious behavior like login attempts from unknown locations or many unsuccessful login attempts by means of which administrators become aware of the security threats that can be thwarted in time.
+Moreover, user account activity should be monitored for suspicious behavior like login attempts from unknown locations or many unsuccessful login attempts utilizing which administrators become aware of the security threats that can be thwarted in time.

 Backdoor and Application Vulnerabilities